Killing form: Connection with real forms

 Suppose that $\mathfrak g$ is a semisimple Lie algebra over the field of real numbers $\mathbb R$.
 By Cartan's criterion, the Killing form is nondegenerate, and can be diagonalized in a suitable basis with the diagonal entries ±1.
 By Sylvester's law of inertia, the number of positive entries is an invariant of the bilinear form, i.e. it does not depend on the choice of the diagonalizing basis, and is called the index of the Lie algebra $\mathfrak g$.
 This is a number between 0 and the dimension of $\mathfrak g$ which is an important invariant of the real Lie algebra.
 In particular, a real Lie algebra $\mathfrak g$ is called compact if the Killing form is negative definite (or negative semidefinite if the Lie algebra is not semisimple).
 Note that this is one of two inequivalent definitions commonly used for compactness of a Lie algebra; the other states that a Lie algebra is compact if it corresponds to a compact Lie group.
-The definition of compactness in terms of negative definiteness of the Killing form is more restrictive, since using this definition it can be shown that under the Lie correspondence, compact Lie algebras correspond to compact Lie groups.
+The definition of compactness in terms of negative definiteness of the Killing form is more restrictive, since using this definition it can be shown that under the Lie correspondence, compact Lie algebras correspond to compact semisimple Lie groups.

 If $\mathfrak g_{\mathbb C}$ is a semisimple Lie algebra over the complex numbers, then there are several non-isomorphic real Lie algebras whose complexification is $\mathfrak g_{\mathbb C}$, which are called its real forms.
 It turns out that every complex semisimple Lie algebra admits a unique (up to isomorphism) compact real form $\mathfrak g$.
 The real forms of a given complex semisimple Lie algebra are frequently labeled by the positive index of inertia of their Killing form.

 For example, the complex special linear algebra $\mathfrak {sl}(2, \mathbb C)$ has two real forms, the real special linear algebra, denoted $\mathfrak {sl}(2, \mathbb R)$, and the special unitary algebra, denoted $\mathfrak {su}(2)$.
 The first one is noncompact, the so-called split real form, and its Killing form has signature (2, 1).
 The second one is the compact real form and its Killing form is negative definite, i.e. has signature (0, 3).
 The corresponding Lie groups are the noncompact group $\mathrm {SL}(2, \mathbb R)$ of 2 × 2 real matrices with the unit determinant and the special unitary group $\mathrm {SU}(2)$, which is compact.